pootietang/farnsworth/README.md

 # farnsworth
 ---
-text and graphics library for openpixelcontrol-compatible LED signage

-##overview
----
-the jukebox script finds, loads, and cycles through the individual hack scripts stored in the hacks folder. the farnsworth library provides the individual hack scripts with common functionality such as text generation, bitmap loading, and sprites with animation and tweening.
+the central jukebox script cycles through the individual hack scripts stored in the hacks folder. the farnsworth library provides the individual hack scripts with common functionality such as character generation, bitmap loading, and sprites with animation and tweening.

 ##configuration